Copyright 2013. Elmer-Missouri.com. All rights reserved.

 Diamond School in 1976

 This school was located northwest of Elmer and many residents of the Elmer area attended school there.
-It is unknown when the school opened, but it was almost certainly in session in the late 1920's.
-It closed around 1949 or so.
+It is unknown when the school opened, but The Macon Republican on October 25, 1895, ran an item stating "the literary at Diamond school house on Friday night was not very good."
+It closed around 1949 or so and was absorbed by the Elmer Consolidated School District.
+The building was sold at auction on March 1, 1952.

 Jim Bergmann writes: "My brother CR attended his first 3 years of grade school at Diamond school.
 I remember it for some highlights like Christmas programs and school plays and getting an orange at a Christmas party.
 The year I started my first grade was when Diamond school was consolidated to Elmer.
 My first grade and CR'S 4th grade were to be at Elmer.
 Diamond was within walking distance from home through the woods for CR and sometimes a horseback ride.
 There was a hitching posts for horses behind Diamond school house.
 Mrs. Dema Bayne ?sp was the one teacher at that time that I remember.
 I believe the school was made into a home later but can't remember who lived there.
 The building may still be standing."